1-461.x:

 Biopsy without incision on urinary organs and male genital organs: Percutaneous nephroscopic biopsy of urinary organs: Other

-Tissue samples have been taken from your urinary organs or your prostate.
+Tissue samples have been taken from your urinary organs.

-A thin tube was inserted into your kidney through an incision in the skin of your side.
-A camera is attached to the end of the tube.
-This camera then sends images to a screen during the examination.
+A thin tube was inserted into your kidney through a skin incision in your side.
+Images from the examined area can be transmitted to the outside via the tube.
 It can then be seen whether the tissue is healthy or changed.
 Small tools, for example forceps, can be used during the examination.
 The tools are pushed forwards through the tube.
 Tissue samples can be taken in this way.
 These tissue samples can then be examined more closely under the microscope.

 Additional indicator